dougeby/IntuneDocs/InTuneDocs/DeployUse/intune-on-premises-exchange-connector.md

 After the Exchange Connector sets up the connection, mobile devices that are associated with users that are managed in Exchange Connector are automatically synchronized and added to the Exchange Connector.
 This synchronization might take some time to complete.

 > [!NOTE]
-> If you have installed the on-premises Exchange Connector, and if at some point you delete the Exchange connection, you must uninstall the on-premises Exchange Connector from the computer onto which it was installed.
+> If you have installed the On-premises Exchange Connector, and if at some point you delete the Exchange connection, you must uninstall the On-premises Exchange Connector from the computer onto which it was installed.

 ## Validate the Exchange connection